JD-Gonz/headerParser/README.md

 # header_parser

-This Microservice returns the IP address, language and operating system for my browser.
+This Microservice returns the IP address, language and operating system for the current browser.